• About TTT

 Things To Do In Fredericksburg

-• Many wineries and wine-tasting rooms in and around Fredericksburg
+- Visit wineries and wine-tasting rooms in Fredericksburg

-• The town has many shops and restaurants, so it’s great to spend an afternoon with friends or family.
+- The town has many shops and restaurants, so spending an afternoon with friends or family is great.
 Main Street, however, is another full day of shopping.

 • Buffalo Gap Flea Market (West Texas – Abilene)